-- We’re going to come up to customers tab.
+- We’re going to come up to the customer’s tab.

-- Now create credit memos and refunds and we’re going to enter in the company’s name ABC Corp.
+- Now create credit memos and refunds and we’re going to enter the company’s name, ABC Corp.

-- Put the date when you want to write off the bad debts.
+- Put the date when you want to write off bad debt

 - Provide the credit number.

-- Enter the details and provide the description which has caused bad debt.
+- Enter the details and provide the description of which has caused the bad debt.